Second Italo-Ethiopian War: Use of chemical weapons

 Military and civilian targets were gas bombed and on 30 December, a Red Cross unit was bombed at Dolo and an Egyptian ambulance was attacked at Bulale; a few days later an Egyptian medical unit was bombed at Daggah Bur.
 There were more attacks in January and February, then on 4 March 1936, a British Red Cross camp near Quoram appeared to be subject to the most deliberate attack of all, when low-flying Italian aircraft crews could not have missed the big Red Cross signs.
-Mustard gas was also sprayed from above on Ethiopian combatants and villages.
-The Italians tried to keep their resort to chemical warfare secret but were exposed by the International Red Cross and many foreign observers.
-The Italians claimed that at least 19 bombardments of Red Cross tents "posted in the areas of military encampment of the Ethiopian resistance", had been "erroneous".

 The Italians delivered poison gas by gas shell and in bombs dropped by the Regia Aeronautica.
 Though poorly equipped, the Ethiopians had achieved some success against modern weaponry but had no defence against the "terrible rain that burned and killed".

 In general, historians concluded that the use of chemical weapons was effective and devastating to morale and manpower, though some disagree and argue that they had negligible effect in battle.
 Historian Angelo Del Boca condemned the use of gas, but argued that it had only a minimal effect on Italian war aims.
 An analysis by the Stockholm International Peace Research Institute argued that the use of chemical weapons shifted the war in favor of the Italians, and dealt a major blow to Ethiopian morale.